Design and Technology

 In D.T. we focus on the cycle of design, make and evaluate for each set of lessons, whilst at the same time developing their technical knowledge.
 We aim to start by exploring existing products and the children’s own experiences and build on these when designing and making new products.
 We also aim to instil a love of food preparation, cooking and promote the enjoyment of a range of foods as part of a healthy balanced diet.
 We also recognise the importance of cooking as an important life skill; children are taught for example how to cut fruit and vegetables, take part in preparing ingredients and the importance of tidying up afterwards.

-In Design and Technology our children are taught to:
+Following the National Curriculum, in Design and Technology our children are taught to:

 design purposeful, functional, appealing products for themselves and other users based on design criteria